Follow TV Tropes

 Renewed after the original 65 episodes:

 • The first 65 episodes of Animaniacs ran on Fox Kids, as did four more episodes cobbled together out of unused segments.
 Then came the Channel Hop to The WB.
 The show ended with 99 episodes (and having the strange side effect of having Season 1 have more episodes than the other four combined).
-It received a reboot in 2020 that lasted three seasons and 36 episodes.

-• Batman: The Animated Series was 65 episodes long for its first season on Fox Kids.
+• Batman: The Animated Series was 65 episodes for its first season on Fox Kids.
 It was continued by a 20-episode second season (under the title The Adventures of Batman & Robin) on the same network.
 The follow-up series, The New Batman Adventures, which aired on Kids WB, is often shown in reruns as additional episodes to the original series, resulting in 24 more episodes for a total of 109.

 • Dennis the Menace had a 65 episode season airing in syndication in 1986.
 It later got a 13-episode season for CBS Saturday Morning in 1988, bringing the total to 78 episodes.